Volunteer Dashboard: Responsive Web 2025

 Iterations

-Suggestions and iterations included:
+Suggestions and iterations included the following:

 Reflection/Next Steps

 Whether I was speaking to volunteers, or volunteer coordinators, long-term staffers, or one-time helpers, the message was clear: ineffective communication was a constant, overwhelming frustration.
 As such, communication became the centerpiece of my volunteer dashboard.
-Borrowing familiar elements from social media and sites like SignUp Genius, I developed a tool that effectively tackled the four most commonly cited issues: consolidation of information; task delegation; scheduling and follow-up; assignment and authority (who’s doing what and who’s in charge?).
+Borrowing familiar elements from social media and sites like SignUp Genius, I developed a tool that effectively tackled the four most commonly cited issues: consolidation of information; task delegation; scheduling and follow-up; and assignment and authority (who’s doing what and who’s in charge?).

 My next steps would be to take the dashboard for a spin.
 I would test out the volunteer database by importing the information for actual volunteers and ask coordinators to search for helpers based on various factors, including scheduling, interests and abilities.
 I would also do a dry-run with the event planning portal with a low-stakes event to ensure everyone was able to access the dashboard and communicate with eachother in a timely manner.
 Further usability testing would reveal any shortcomings, or inspire helpful additions that I may have overlooked in my initial task flows.
 Finally, I would build out some of the “Surprising and Delightful” elements in my feature set, including the “Shift Monitor,” which makes rotating shift-workers transparent and accessible to other volunteers.